Bill & Melinda Gates Foundation

 Grant in 2016

-Mologic Ltd. is a UK-based company specializing in the development of diagnostic products primarily for the research market.
-Founded in 2003 by a father-son team, the company is committed to enhancing patient care and advancing research in various fields, including clinical research, diagnostic development, and wound care.
-Mologic offers a range of diagnostic tools, such as lateral flow kits for measuring Alpha-1 antitrypsin and desmosine in urine, as well as fMLP assay kits for detecting fMLP in human urine.
-In addition to its product offerings, the company provides services in assay and reagent development, clinical evaluation studies, and the creation of high-performance antibodies for challenging targets.
-Mologic aims to make significant contributions to healthcare and education through its innovative research and development efforts.
+Mologic Ltd. is a UK-based company established in 2003 that specializes in the development of diagnostic products for the research market.
+The company focuses on various areas including clinical research, diagnostic development, enzyme-free blood glucose monitoring, microbial physiology, peritoneal dialysis, and wound care research.
+Mologic offers a range of diagnostic tools such as lateral flow kits for measuring human Alpha-1 antitrypsin, desmosine ELISA kits for urinary assays, and fMLP assay kits designed for solid-phase competition assays.
+In addition to its product offerings, Mologic provides services in assay and reagent development, clinical evaluation studies, and the creation of high-performance antibodies for challenging targets.
+The company's mission is to enhance patient care and quality of life, contributing to significant advancements in healthcare and education.

 Univercells